jundalisay/spblist/content/en/bio/principles/part-01/chapter-01.md

 - right hand over left hand* (not interlocking) with thumb touching and hands on the navel area

 > *Left over right hand emits energy

+Another, but far less effective, way is through psychedelics.
+These alter the brain in order to allow the perception of the other layers of reality.
+However, this also might cause physical damage, aside from building dependence, and so it is not recommended.